 Explore the wildlife garden and enjoy a picnic in the heart of the wetlands.
 Find out more about the site, hire pond dipping equipment and grab a coffee in the Discovery Hut.
 Open Saturday, Sunday and Monday 10am to 4pm.
 Site toilets located here.

-The Discovery Hut is staffed by volunteers Saturday to Monday, 10am to 4pm.
+Usually, the Discovery Hut is staffed by volunteers Saturday to Monday, 10am to 4pm.
 When the hut is open you can find out more about the Wetlands, hire pond-dipping equipment and purchase drinks and snacks (ice creams, biscuits and cereal bars).
-Contact the Countryside team to check opening hours before your visit or to arrange additional opening for a group visit.
+Contact the team to check opening hours before your visit or to arrange additional opening for a group visit.

 Next door to the Discovery Hut are toilets including an accessible toilet and baby changing which are always open.